spalato/Mbo.jl/README.md

 # build a system.
 It's still a bit tedious, but that's where the thinking happens.
 using Mbo
 s = System("g") # use "g" as a ground state
+# Add a state of energy of state "e" is 1.5 eV, which we need to convert
+# to angular PHz
+energy!(s, "e", ev2angphz(1.5))
-# Set energy and transition dipole moment
+# Set transition dipole moment of the g->e transition
-energy!(s, "e", ev2angphz(1.5))  # use angular PHz
 dipole!(s, "g", "e", 1.0)

+# Define a lineshape functions.
+Here, 0.02 t + (0.02 t)^2/2
-# Define a lineshape functions (some common cases are supplied).
+# Most common cases are supplied.
 ls(t) = ev2angphz(0.02)*t + 0.5*(ev2angphz(0.02)*t)^2
+# Set the function `ls(t)` as the lineshape for the e-e response.
 lineshape!(s, "e", "e", ls)

 # calculation grid, in fs. tedious bookkeeping done by the code.